Nanra/cryptocurrency-languages/README.md

 # Cryptocurrency Languages
-List of Programming Language used by Cryptocurrency for Development Core and Smart Contract
+List of Programming Language used by Cryptocurrency for Developing Core Network and Smart Contract

 ## Bitcoin
 #### Code: BTC